Article Overview: List of the Pros & Cons of Living in Salt Lake City

 The University of Utah is largely to thank for the cosmopolitan attitude attracting students from all over the world.

 Foodies thinking about moving to Salt Lake City can rest easy.
-SLC has a great and growing food scene.
-While the downtown was hit pretty hard by COVID it’s coming back strong with lots of great restaurants.
+While the downtown was hit pretty hard by COVID, it’s coming back strong with a lot of great restaurants.

 The restaurant scene in Salt Lake is both surprisingly and incredibly diverse with flavors from all over the world.